 Are there other options to term life insurance?

-Here’s an example: A 25-year-old woman in excellent health in California will pay $7,932 dollars a year for a $1 million whole life policy (and if you’re not a young healthy woman, the premiums are more expensive).
-A comparable 30-year term life policy would cost only $410 dollars per year.
+Consider this example.
+A 25-year-old woman in excellent health in Canada will pay about $12,400 a year for a $1-million whole life policy (If you're not a young healthy woman, the premiums are more expensive).
+A comparable 20-year term life policy would cost only $470 per year.

 OK, so how many insurance brokers do I need to call to get the best deal?
 I hope the answer is not, “Talk to 15 and one for good luck.”

-Here’s a secret about the insurance business: Whether you shop at one of the web-based companies, like PolicyGenius or Quotacy, or visit the office that sold your dad life insurance, chances are you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.
+Here’s a secret about the insurance business: Whether you shop at one of the Internet-based non-face-to-face brokerages or visit the office that sold your dad life insurance, chances are for term life policies, you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.

 A bonus is if you can find someone with a strong financial planning background who can scope out your needs.